awsdocs/aws-batch-user-guide/doc_source/launch-templates.md

 + Instance market options \(AWS Batch must control Spot Instance configuration\)
 + Disable API termination \(AWS Batch must control instance lifecycle\)

-AWS Batch does not support updating a compute environment with a new launch template version\.
+AWS Batch doesn't support updating a compute environment with a new launch template version\.
 If you update your launch template, you must create a new compute environment with the new template for the changes to take effect\.

-## Amazon EC2 User Data in Launch Templates<a name="lt-user-data"></a>
+## Amazon EC2 user data in launch templates<a name="lt-user-data"></a>

-You can supply Amazon EC2 user data in your launch template that is executed by [cloud\-init](https://cloudinit.readthedocs.io/en/latest/index.html) when your instances launch\.
+You can supply Amazon EC2 user data in your launch template that's run by [cloud\-init](https://cloudinit.readthedocs.io/en/latest/index.html) when your instances launch\.
 Your user data can perform common configuration scenarios, including but not limited to:
 + [Including users or groups](https://cloudinit.readthedocs.io/en/latest/topics/examples.html#including-users-and-groups)
 + [Installing packages](https://cloudinit.readthedocs.io/en/latest/topics/examples.html#install-arbitrary-packages)
 + [Creating partitions and file systems](https://cloudinit.readthedocs.io/en/latest/topics/examples.html#create-partitions-and-filesystems)

-Amazon EC2 user data in launch templates must be in the [MIME multi\-part archive](https://cloudinit.readthedocs.io/en/latest/topics/format.html#mime-multi-part-archive) format, because your user data is merged with other AWS Batch user data that is required to configure your compute resources\.
+Amazon EC2 user data in launch templates must be in the [MIME multi\-part archive](https://cloudinit.readthedocs.io/en/latest/topics/format.html#mime-multi-part-archive) format\.
+This is because your user data is merged with other AWS Batch user data that's required to configure your compute resources\.
 You can combine multiple user data blocks together into a single MIME multi\-part file\.
 For example, you might want to combine a cloud boothook that configures the Docker daemon with a user data shell script that writes configuration information for the Amazon ECS container agent\.

-If you are using AWS CloudFormation, the [AWS::CloudFormation::Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) type can be used with the [cfn\-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html) helper script to perform common configuration scenarios\.
+If you're using AWS CloudFormation, the [AWS::CloudFormation::Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) type can be used with the [cfn\-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html) helper script to perform common configuration scenarios\.

 A MIME multi\-part file consists of the following components:
 + The content type and part boundary declaration: `Content-Type: multipart/mixed; boundary="==BOUNDARY=="`
 + The MIME version declaration: `MIME-Version: 1.0`
-+ One or more user data blocks, which contain the following components:
++ One or more user data blocks that contain the following components:
-  + The opening boundary, which signals the beginning of a user data block: `--==BOUNDARY==`
+  + The opening boundary that signals the beginning of a user data block: `--==BOUNDARY==`
   + The content type declaration for the block: `Content-Type: text/cloud-config; charset="us-ascii"`\.
 For more information about content types, see the [Cloud\-Init documentation](https://cloudinit.readthedocs.io/en/latest/topics/format.html)\.
   + The content of the user data, for example, a list of shell commands or `cloud-init` directives
-+ The closing boundary, which signals the end of the MIME multi\-part file: `--==BOUNDARY==--`
++ The closing boundary that signals the end of the MIME multi\-part file: `--==BOUNDARY==--`

-Below are some example MIME multi\-part files that you can use to create your own\.
+The follwing are example MIME multi\-part files that you can use to create your own\.

 **Note**
 If you add user data to a launch template in the Amazon EC2 console, you can paste it in as plaintext, or upload from a file\.
-If you use the AWS CLI or an AWS SDK, you must first `base64` encode the user data and submit that string as the value of the `UserData` parameter when you call [CreateLaunchTemplate](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateLaunchTemplate.html), as shown in the JSON below\.
+If you use the AWS CLI or an AWS SDK, you must first `base64` encode the user data and submit that string as the value of the `UserData` parameter when you call [CreateLaunchTemplate](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateLaunchTemplate.html), as shown in this JSON\.

 ```
 {